-Backups are generated as database snapshots, and the snapshotting process is subject to email alerts from AWS.
+Backups are generated as database snapshots daily; transaction logs are streamed to storage and stored for 14 days (providing moment in time restoration within that window).
+Failure in either of these processes generates email alert to the technical lead.
 Database backups are fully exercised no more than every 3 months.
+Backups are retained 60 days.
 A failure in restoring a backup results in highest priority escalation with the development team on our product management software.